decentraland/governance-ui/README.md

 ### ProposalProject's structure

-You can find a full documentation about the projectFunding's structure in the [`decentraland-gatsby` repository](https://github.com/decentraland/decentraland-gatsby#project-structure)
+You can find a full documentation about the project's structure in the [`decentraland-gatsby` repository](https://github.com/decentraland/decentraland-gatsby#project-structure)

 ### Back and Front ends

-this projectFunding runs gatsby as front-end and a nodejs server as back-end both connected through a proxy
+this project runs gatsby as front-end and a nodejs server as back-end both connected through a proxy

 - locally this proxy is defined in [`gatsby-config.js` (`proxy` prop)](https://www.gatsbyjs.com/docs/api-proxy/#gatsby-skip-here)